 How to Care for Your Duncan Coral

-In addition to their photosynthesizing tenants, Duncan corals can benefit from a light, occasional feeding of small zooplankton.
-Frozen variety mixes in addition to more meaty foods, such as mysis, aren't a daily requirement, but a few weekly additions will boost your corals appearance and growth.
+In addition to their photosynthesizing tenants, Duncan corals can benefit from an occasional feeding of small zooplankton.
+Frozen variety mixes in addition to more meaty foods, such as mysis, aren't a daily requirement, but a few weekly meals will boost your coral's appearance and growth.

 Like other stony corals, Duncan corals have trace element requirements in order to keep sturdy homes.
 Depending on your salt mix, you may need to add in calcium, strontium and other trace elements.
 Be sure to test these levels regularly, in addition to your other water chemistry tests, to make sure the levels are within range.